The Ford Explorer is our best midsize SUV, based on 2017 sales.

 The trade-off with the big engine here, of course, is mpg; all this power can cost you in the mileage department.
-According to fueleconomy.gov, the twin-turbo V6 2017 Platinum Explorer, when equipped with AWD, gets an estimated2 16 city/22 hwy mpg.
+According to fueleconomy.gov, the twin-turbo V6 2017 Platinum Explorer, when equipped with Intelligent 4WD, which operates like an AWD system, gets an estimated2 16 city/22 hwy mpg.

-Depending on how you drive, the turbo-four and 3.5L V6 give you the ability to get more miles per gallon, with adequate get-up-and-go, while carrying plenty of passengers and gear.
+Depending on how you drive, the turbo-four and 3.5L V6 give you the ability to get more miles per gallon than the twin-turbo V-6 engine, with adequate get-up-and-go, while carrying plenty of passengers and gear.

 A word about all-wheel drive and the Explorer.
 Ford’s system is called Intelligent 4WD, and we’ll be honest here — the details can be confusing.